utkhagni13/Vehicle-and-Pedestrian-Simulation/README.md

 # Vehicle-and-Pedestrian-Simulation
 This project displays a simulation of pedestrians' behaviours and actions while crossing a road or lane in presence of a vehicle coming towards them to avoid their accidents.
+Currently working on idea of simulating the model with multiple pedestrians and one vehicle.

 Watch the simulation here - [https://drive.google.com/drive/folders/1KCiTrkRA7L0P3sN1Uvtnsxv3r4BJGHp3?usp=sharing](https://drive.google.com/drive/folders/1KCiTrkRA7L0P3sN1Uvtnsxv3r4BJGHp3?usp=sharing)